Prayers for Israel, Gaza/Palestine, Ukraine and South Sudan including videos and other resources Click here for more details

 Deanery Synods consist of a House of Clergy and a House of Laity and, at Deanery level, they exercise similar powers to those of the Diocesan Synod.
 In addition, they bring together the views of the parishes in the Deanery on common issues, make known provisions made by Diocesan Synod, consider the business of Diocesan Synod and raise such matters with it as the Deanery Synod considers appropriate.

-The meetings are usually chaired by a Lay Chair, elected from among the members.
-The Area Dean will usually be present at every meeting.
+The meetings are usually co-chaired by a Lay Chair, elected from among the members, and the Area Dean.
 There may also be an elected Lay Secretary and Treasurer.

 Elections